amolswnz/laravel-app1/readme.md

 ##Laravel Learning

-**My Blog** is a Laravel framework based PHP/MySQL application which is used to *Create - Read - Update - Delete* blog post.
+**My Blog** is a Laravel framework based PHP application which is used to *Create - Read - Update - Delete* blog post.
 No database is used in this project.
 It just works on Session.

 **Concepts covered in this git repository**